 - Students must maintain full time enrollment (12 credit hours or more) at an eligible institution.

 - Students must complete community service every semester.

 - Students must meet GPA requirements as laid out by the state.

 - For more information please go to https://tnachieves.org/

 The Chafee Education and Training Voucher Program provides resources specifically to meet the education and training needs of youth aging out of foster care.
 This award along with all other available financial aid sources shall be applied towards the student cost of attendance before utilizing awards offered through the HOPE Foster Child Tuition Grant.
 Students must be eligible for the HOPE Scholarship or HOPE Access Grant and have been in the custody of the Department of Children Services for at least 1 year after their 14th birthday in order to be considered for this grant.
 TSAC will work with the Department of Childrenâ€™s Services to identify recipients.

 Diversity Grants - The Diversity Grant is a program for students over the age of 24 with priority given to students of other races and first generation college students.
 Students receive Diversity Grants in a specified amount based on their enrollment status.
 The student must submit a FAFSA application for consideration for the Diversity Grant and must maintain Academic Satisfactory Progress standards.

 VSCC Academic Service Scholarships - Requirements are under revision.

-Workforce Investment Act (WIA) - Eligible WIA recipients may receive various types of financial assistance as they pursue career training/retraining.
+Workforce Innovation & Opportunity Act (WIOA) - Eligible WIOA recipients may receive various types of financial assistance as they pursue career training/retraining.
 Businesses, government, and schools work together to provide training programs or employability skills to those who are out of work or who need new skills/training to successfully enter the job market.
-The Office of Adult Learners and Evening Services works in conjunction with those WIA agencies that are sponsoring these students.
+The Office of Adult Learners and Evening Services works in conjunction with those WIOA agencies that are sponsoring these students.